 Despite the spring equinox, the season never really arrives in the U.S. until the familiar cry of “play ball!” rings out.
 In Washington the grand and ancient tradition is carried out as President Johnson arrives to throw out the first ball as a thousand shutters click…”

 While a Washington Nationals presidential opener would have been interesting this year, it’s not happening.
 However, it used to be a annual event.
-Last year I compiled a playlist featuring presidents from Herbert Hoover to Barrack Obama throwing out the first ball in Washington.
-Oddly enough, there isn’t footage of noted Senators fan President Richard Nixon starting the American League season, though he’s seated next to Dwight Eisenhower.
+Last year I compiled a playlist featuring presidents from Herbert Hoover to Barrack Obama throwing out the first ball in Washington and now I’ve revised it.
+Oddly enough, there isn’t footage of noted Senators fan President Richard Nixon starting the American League season, though as vice-president he is next to Dwight Eisenhower in 1957’s opener.